-John Thelin (vita in PDF) University Research Professor in 2000.
+John Thelin (vita in PDF) earned the title of University Research Professor in 2000.
 His teaching and research interests focus on the history of higher education and public policy.
-John likes to bring historical writing and research to contemporary discussions about significant, enduring higher education issues.
+Dr. Thelin likes to bring historical writing and research to contemporary discussions about significant, enduring higher education issues.
 His latest book is A History of American Higher Education, published by the Johns Hopkins University Press – with a new second edition in November 2011.
 Its distinctive approach is to emphasize the history of colleges and universities — especially campus life — as part of American popular culture.
-In Spring 2004 John was selected by the UK Alumni Society to receive one of its “Great Teacher” Awards.
+In Spring 2004 Dr. Thelin was selected by the UK Alumni Society to receive one of its “Great Teacher” Awards.
 He received the University Provost’s Award for Teaching Excellence in 2006.
 In April 2007 the American Educational Research Association conferred on him the Exemplary Research Award for Division J: Postsecondary and Higher Education research.
-In November 2011 John received the “Outstanding Research Achievement Award” from the Association for the Study of Higher Education (ASHE)
+In November 2011 Dr. Thelin received the “Outstanding Research Achievement Award” from the Association for the Study of Higher Education (ASHE)

 Professor Thelin enjoys being part of the campus community.
 During the 2001-2002 academic year he was a member of two UK Presidential Task Forces.
 He has been an elected member of the University Senate and also served as a member of the Senate Council and the Graduate Council.
 He received the College of Education’s Award for Excellence in Teaching, Research, and Service (2001) and the award for Excellence in Research.
 (2000).